 As salamu alaykum,

 Insha’Allah, by keeping a journal for a few weeks, you will also begin to find the root problem of his possible anxious behavior.
-For example, if his name biting increases when there is tension in the home-that could be a possible cause.
-If it increases when he is about to get ready to go to a babysitters home, I would investigate this.
+For example, if his name biting increases when there is tension in the home that could be a possible cause.
+If it increases when he is about to get ready to go to a babysitter home, I would investigate this.

-Additionally, after you have kept a journal for a few weeks and ruled out any environmental factors, you can help him curb his nail biting by diverting his attention to another activity which involves his hands when he begins to bite his nails.
+Additionally, after you have kept a journal for a few weeks and ruled out any environmental factors, you can help him curb his nail-biting by diverting his attention to another activity that involves his hands when he begins to bite his nails.